-- If unable to enforce the penalty, what is the impact on their performance appraisal / review?
+- If unable to enforce the penalty, what is the impact on their performance appraisal/review?

 - How will this impact their careers with the company?

 The concern of dishing out a penalty is the impact or the message to your current employees.
 Will they (Other employees) be concern about making the same mistake and stop doing to prevent committing the mistake.
-How will the other employees will view the company?
+How will the other employees view the company?

-It is not right to impose such penalty on employees even if you have concrete proof.
+It is not right to impose such a penalty on employees even if you have concrete proof.
 You can definitely terminate their employment due to such errors.
-But not penalty.
+But no penalty.
 However to "deter" is not a good solution.
 The overall production SOP should be reviewed and to why it is not followed is

 also a cause for concern.
 Is there a problem with the management, supervisors and the ground people?
 Is there any risk management in place too?
 You may want to even want to include insurance cover for such manufacturing errors should it reach your customers.

-Getting cash from them or deduct salary is touchy because Basic wage is highly regulated by MOM for workers’ livelihood.
+Getting cash from them or deduct salary is touchy because the Basic wage is highly regulated by MOM for workers’ livelihood.
 As this was related to poor work performance which caused company losses, cutting their performance bonus and announcing (reinforcing) the right work procedure would be a deterrent to others falling into the same negligent in future.